gardener/gardener-extension-registry-cache/docs/usage/registry-cache/configuration.md

 ### Use Case

-For a shoot cluster, the containerd daemon of every node goes to the internet and fetches an image that it doesn't have locally in the node's image cache.
-New nodes are often created due to events such as auto-scaling (scale up), rolling update, or replacement of unhealthy node.
-Such a new node would need to pull all of the images of the pods running on it from the internet because the node's cache is initially empty.
+For a Shoot cluster, the containerd daemon of every Node goes to the internet and fetches an image that it doesn't have locally in the Node's image cache.
+New Nodes are often created due to events such as auto-scaling (scale up), rolling update, or replacement of unhealthy Node.
+Such a new Node would need to pull all of the images of the Pods running on it from the internet because the Node's cache is initially empty.
 Pulling an image from a registry produces network traffic and registry costs.
 To avoid these network traffic and registry costs, you can use the registry-cache extension to run a registry as pull-through cache.

-The following diagram shows a rough outline of how an image pull looks like for a shoot cluster **without registry cache**:
+The following diagram shows a rough outline of how an image pull looks like for a Shoot cluster **without registry cache**:
 ![shoot-cluster-without-registry-cache](./images/shoot-cluster-without-registry-cache.png)

 ### Solution

-The registry-cache extension deploys and manages a registry in the shoot cluster that runs as pull-through cache.
+The registry-cache extension deploys and manages a registry in the Shoot cluster that runs as pull-through cache.
 The used registry implementation is [distribution/distribution](https://github.com/distribution/distribution).

 ### How does it work?

-When the extension is enabled, a registry cache for each configured upstream is deployed to the shoot cluster.
-Along with this, the containerd daemon on the shoot cluster nodes gets configured to use as a mirror the service IP address of the deployed registry cache.
-For example, if a registry cache for upstream `docker.io` is requested via the shoot spec, then containerd gets configured to first pull the image from the deployed cache in the shoot cluster.
+When the extension is enabled, a registry cache for each configured upstream is deployed to the Shoot cluster.
+Along with this, the containerd daemon on the Shoot cluster Nodes gets configured to use as a mirror the Service IP address of the deployed registry cache.
+For example, if a registry cache for upstream `docker.io` is requested via the Shoot spec, then containerd gets configured to first pull the image from the deployed cache in the Shoot cluster.
 If this image pull operation fails, containerd falls back to the upstream itself (`docker.io` in that case).

 The first time an image is requested from the pull-through cache, it pulls the image from the configured upstream registry and stores it locally, before handing it back to the client.
 On subsequent requests, the pull-through cache is able to serve the image from its own storage.

 > Note: The used registry implementation ([distribution/distribution](https://github.com/distribution/distribution)) supports the mirroring of only one upstream registry.

-The following diagram shows a rough outline of how an image pull looks like for a shoot cluster **with registry cache**:
+The following diagram shows a rough outline of how an image pull looks like for a Shoot cluster **with registry cache**:
 ![shoot-cluster-with-registry-cache](./images/shoot-cluster-with-registry-cache.png)

 ## Shoot Configuration

-The extension is not globally enabled and must be configured per shoot cluster.
-The shoot specification has to be adapted to include the `registry-cache` extension configuration.
+The extension is not globally enabled and must be configured per Shoot cluster.
+The Shoot specification has to be adapted to include the `registry-cache` extension configuration.

-Below is an example of `registry-cache` extension configuration as part of the shoot spec:
+Below is an example of `registry-cache` extension configuration as part of the Shoot spec:

 ```yaml
 apiVersion: core.gardener.cloud/v1beta1